Federal Rules Bring Changes to 2026 Overtime and Tips

 If this information is not captured correctly, employers may face amended filings and employees may miss out on a valuable deduction.
 With early planning, this transition can be smooth.

-Although new reporting rules can feel like another task to manage, this update brings several benefits.
-Employees keep more of what they earn, which can improve morale and retention.
+Although new reporting rules can feel like another task to manage, this update may help employees to keep more of what they earn, which can improve morale and retention.
 Businesses strengthen their payroll systems, which leads to fewer errors and cleaner audits.

 A Little Preparation Goes a Long Way